supermeap123/SplinterTreev4/README.md

 The SQLite database includes tables for:
 - `messages`: Stores all conversation messages
 - `context_windows`: Stores per-channel context settings
+- `logs`: Stores interaction logs for API calls

+The schema is automatically applied when the bot starts, ensuring the database is always up-to-date.

 ## 📄 License